bom-d-van/gosay/README.md

 # GoSay

-Go say is simple wrapper for Mac OS X say command.
+GoSay is simple wrapper for Mac OS X say command.
 It can tell whether a text is Japanese or English.